drewim/cycloidal_drive/README.md

 ![Cyloid PNG](imgs/cycloid_plot_03_31_2023_1054.png)

 - Adding feature to create "Parametric Equations" for Solidworks "Equation Driven Curve" and add parameters
+    - Can link the text file to Solidworks to create "Global Variables" based on values set in script

 Some future goals for this project:
 - Improve visualization